funkym0nk23/LongJohn/README.md

   file: 'layouts/layouts.scss',
   status: 1 }

-To resolve the issue I got a copy of the same version of Cornerstone and copied the folder and file over and bundled the theme and uploaded it to my store
+To resolve the issue I got a copy of the same version of Cornerstone and copied the folder and file over and bundled the theme and uploaded it to my sanbox store.

 Problem 2:
 ---